 Reviewing the potential side effects of mercury and mercury vapor exposure certainly makes you understand the major concerns that we should have.
 The concerns range from nervous system damage, psychotic episodes, and suicidal tendencies.

 An issue that Mr. Adams does not discuss is the difference between inorganic mercury, which are found in fillings, and organic mercury, which is the kind found in vaccinations as a preservative.
-While discussing this issue with a San Francisco chiropractor, Dr. Scott Swanson, we realized that the organic form of mercury is readily absorbed by the body.
+While discussing this issue with a chiropractic friend, Dr. Scott Swanson, we realized that the organic form of mercury is readily absorbed by the body.
 This makes the potential damage much greater, as the body has a much more difficult time eliminating this toxic substance, and can lead to many of the same damage as outlined in the article.

 It would seem that the evidence is clear on the harmful effects of mercury exposure are, and it is inexcusable that any agency continues to support its use.